HUMOUR WITH HEART. I try to keep this in mind whenever I write. I suppose it's my motto.

 I think pictures really do help the reluctant reader.
 That was a big part of my reasoning in writing Trevor: Diary of an Alien.
 It has a more simplistic style and lots of pictures.
 And let's face it, all kids love pictures in books!

 But the Trevor series is more complex than that.
 It also fits my mantra of the importance of emotions (and being able to recognise them).
 Because that's what a diary is - we're writing down our thoughts and feelings.
 And for that reason I think Trevor can be enjoyed by a much wider age-range.

 Finally, I do have a normal old blog.
 It's called Journey into Stuff.

 It's not an author blog, or a kids blog.
 It's just about "stuff".
-I've never really been clear on its purpose - until just the other day (January 2016).
-I haven't incorporated this purpose yet but will do soon.
+I've never really been clear on its purpose.

-I only update the blog every so often.
-It has highly scientific articles in it like: Why the dinosaurs actually became extinct; Popular Culture such as: The Worst non-Horror movie trilogy ever; Interesting but useless information: What are those words that athlete is singing when their national anthem is playing?; and even serious parenting articles, for example, Dad's have it Easy(er).
+I only update the blog every so often - less (or is that never) since I returned to study a Graduate Diploma in Education (which I've now finished as of December, 2018).
+The blog has highly scientific articles in it like: Why the dinosaurs actually became extinct; Popular Culture such as: The Worst non-Horror movie trilogy ever; Interesting but useless information: What are those words that athlete is singing when their national anthem is playing?; and even serious parenting articles, for example, Dad's have it Easy(er).